csdms/babelizer/paper/paper.md

 # Statement of need

-With an integrated multicomponent approach to modeling, scientific modelers--not just software developers--connect components to form integrated models, where plug-and-play components can easily be added or removed [@tucker:2021; @david:2013; @gregersen:2007; @collins:2005].
+With an integrated multicomponent approach to modeling, scientists--not just software developers--connect components to form integrated models, where plug-and-play components can easily be added or removed [@tucker:2021; @david:2013; @gregersen:2007; @collins:2005].
 This is in contrast to older methods, where a single modeling group would construct